-To the government-initiated projects, the authority in charge has to first evaluate whether the PPP scheme is suitable for the project.
+For government-initiated projects, the authority in charge has to first evaluate whether the PPP scheme is suitable for the project.
 According to the Evaluation Mechanism for Public Infrastructure proposed by the MOF, the evaluation for feasibility covers the current public infrastructure operation, public policy, the type of PPP, finances and land ownership.
-After such an evaluation, evaluation of feasibility and preliminary plan should be done.
-According to the Guidelines for Governmental Agencies in Promotion of Private Participation, feasibility in market, engineering technology, finances, law and land securing should be evaluated carefully.
-Moreover, environmental impact assessment (EIA) has been a significant concern in evaluating feasibility in recent years.
+After such an evaluation, an evaluation of feasibility and a preliminary plan should be conducted.
+According to the Guidelines for Governmental Agencies in Promotion of Private Participation, the feasibility of market, engineering technology, finances, law and land securing should be evaluated carefully.
+Moreover, environmental impact assessments (EIAs) have been a significant concern in evaluating feasibility in recent years.

 Based on the evaluation of feasibility, the government should commence the preliminary plan for the project.
 The preliminary plan should include:

 - the goal of the project;

 - the term and scope of the approval;

 - the plan for construction and operation;

 - the timetable for an EIA;

 - the finances and risk management;

 - the approved investment; and